codelingo/docs/docs/concepts/tenets.md

 #### Access Modifier Declaration

-In this example, we'll exclude StyleCop's long setup and document traversal boilerplace and focus on the query, which raises a violation for all non-generated code that doesn't have a declared access modifier:
+In this example, we'll exclude StyleCop's long setup and document traversal boilerplate and focus on the query, which raises a violation for all non-generated code that doesn't have a declared access modifier:

 ```cs
 private bool VisitElement(CsElement element, CsElement parentElement, object context)